kontiko/Kerbal-Extension-Manager/README.md

 <h1>KEM</h1>

-Kem is a Python 3 based Programm to manage your Mods you can add mods and remove them and install and uninstall them.
+Kem is a Python 3 based Programm to manage your Mods.
+You can add and remove mods to your libary and install and uninstall them afterwards.

-when you uninstall a mod it will only remove files which are only dependent for this mod. so you can easily uninstall mods without watching out for dependencies of other mods.
+When you uninstall a mod it will only remove files which are only in the dependencys of this mod. so you can easily uninstall mods without watching out for dependencies of other mods.

 https://github.com/kontiko/Kerbal-Extension-Manager

+Step by step tutorial:
+1.  a) use " add \<modname> \<file1> \<file2>" with all files which are needed for this mod as argument*
+    b) use " add \<modname>" without an argument to open the folder and drag all files in there* *if the mod depends on another mod put it also into there
+2. use "kme install \<modname>" to install it

 commands: